After your donation

 We will get in touch with you by letter to let you know whether your antibody level is high enough for us to take further plasma donations from you.

-We may ask you to donate again at fortnightly intervals, but please wait until you receive a letter from us, as this will explain what to do next.
+We may ask you to donate as often as every week, but please wait until you receive a letter from us, as this will explain what to do next.

 You may be able to donate several times but it is likely that your antibody levels will fall in the future.